omgnetwork/omgnetwork.github.io/docs/network/transfers.md

 #### Additional Notes

-The current technical implementation of `createTransaction` function can return two possible responses:
+The current technical implementation of the `createTransaction` function can return two possible responses:

 1. If your transfer can be covered with four inputs or less, you'll create a payment transaction with `"result": "complete"` response.
 2. If your transfer can be covered but with more than four inputs, you'll create a [merge transaction](/network/utxos#merging-utxos) with `"result": "intermediate"` response.

-This is a temporary issue and will be fixed over time, however you still need to be aware of this behavior and create an additional check for `result` status after calling the `createTransaction` function.
+This is a temporary issue and will be fixed over time, however, you still need to be aware of this behavior and create an additional check for `result` status after calling the `createTransaction` function.
 Note, that `"result": "intermediate"` response doesn't re-create a payment transaction in this scenario, thus you'll need to initiate your original transaction again after the merge transaction is confirmed.

 For more advanced types of transactions, please refer to [Make a Fee Relay Transfer](/network/fee-relay) or [Make an Atomic Swap](/network/atomic-swap).